Tutorial

 "logref": "e29567cd",

-Errors are returned with the application/vnd.error+json media type.
-400 is the error code for a problem with the request.
-Errors are marked with a logref ID and can be found in var/log/ for a detailed description of the error.
+Errors are returned in the application/vnd.error+json media type.
+The 400 error code indicates a problem with the request.
+Each error is assigned a logref ID, and the details of the error can be found in var/log/.

 php bin/app.php get '/weekday?year=2001&month=1&day=1'